xico2001pt/lpoo-jetpack-joyride/docs/README.md

 ### ii.
 Game Loop
 #### Problem in context

-In order to control the main cycle of the game, we need a way to make sure the game runs properly, processes the input and renders accordingly with a certain amount of frames per seconds (that won't interfere in the game itself).
+In order to control the main cycle of the game, we need a way to make sure the game runs properly, processes the input and renders accordingly with a certain amount of frames per second.

 #### The pattern

-A game loop runs continuously during the gameplay.
-Each turn it processes the user input without blocking it, updates the game state and renders the game.
-It tracks the passage of time to control the rate of gameplay.
+The pattern Game Loop runs continuously during the gameplay.
+Each turn it processes the user input without blocking it, updates the game state, renders the game and tracks the passage of time to control the rate of the gameplay.

 #### Implementation

-To implement the Game Loop pattern we created a class, GameLoop, that contains the three main methods stated above, and some other utility functions.
+To implement the Game Loop pattern we created a class, *GameLoop*, that contains the three main methods stated above, and some other utility functions.

 ![](./images/game_loop.png)